 The University is beginning to release emergency funding from the Coronavirus Aid Relief and Economic Security Act for students affected by the COVID-19 outbreak, but some have criticized the administration for moving too slowly to release funds and not being transparent about the process.
 Students were formally notified about the opportunity for emergency funding about a month after the University received funds from the CARES Act.
 The announcement was sent two days after Undergraduate Senator Lamar Richards sent a letter to the chancellor criticizing the University for not publicizing the funds and not moving quicker to release them.

 UNC’s first day of class will be held on August 10, Chancellor Kevin Guskiewicz announced at Thursday’s UNC Board of Trustees Meeting.
 Students will complete finals by November 24 and then not return to campus until the spring semester.
 Guskiewicz announced the development of the Carolina Roadmap to reopen campus in the fall.
 The Roadmap includes the establishment of community standards to prevent virus transmission, including wearing face masks and practicing physical distancing.

 UNC's Kenan-Flagler Business School announced Tuesday that the school will receive $11 million to support construction of a new building.
 The donation, intended to help grow the undergraduate business program by at least 50 percent, is the largest single gift from an individual in the school's history.

 Screenshot from the virtually-held Campus Safety Commission meeting on Wednesday, July 1, 2020.

 The UNC wrestling team held a special draft for Mason Fannin, a 7-year-old with Leukemia, on Wednesday, Nov.
 13, 2019.

-Former Republican Rep. Bob Inglis came to campus on Wednesday to talk about a conservative approach to climate change.
+Former Congressman Bob Inglis came to UNC on Wednesday, Nov.
+6, 2019 to talk about how conservatives can support climate change.